You Are Not Alone

 "You Are Not Alone" is a song by American singer and songwriter Michael Jackson from his ninth studio album, HIStory: Past, Present and Future, Book I (1995).
-It was released on August 15, 1995, by Epic and Sony, as the second single from the album.
+It was released on July 28, 1995, by Epic and Sony, as the second single from the album.

-An R&B ballad, "You Are Not Alone" was written by fellow American singer-songwriter R. Kelly for Jackson in response to difficult times in his own personal life.
+An R&B ballad, "You Are Not Alone" was written by R. Kelly for Jackson in response to difficult times in his own personal life.
 Kelly sent a demo tape to Jackson, who liked the song and decided to produce it with him in his Chicago studio.
 Jackson's interest in the song was also linked to events in his personal life.
-The accompanying music video, which featured Jackson and his then-wife Lisa Marie Presley, featured scenes of semi-nudity.
+The music video, which was directed by Wayne Isham and featured Jackson and his then-wife Lisa Marie Presley, features scenes of semi-nudity.

 "You Are Not Alone" received generally positive reviews and was the recipient of Grammy and American Music Award nominations.
 It holds a Guinness World Record as the first song to debut at number one on the US Billboard Hot 100, and was certified platinum by the RIAA.
 It also topped the charts in Austria, Belgium, France, Ireland, New Zealand, Romania, Scotland, Spain, Switzerland and the United Kingdom.
 It was re-released in 2006 as part of Jackson's box set Visionary: The Video Singles, and re-entered at number 30 in the UK Singles Chart.

 "You Are Not Alone" was Jackson's thirteenth and final number-one US single.
 After his death in June 2009, Kelly paid tribute by including a version of the song created by himself as a hidden track on his album Love Letter (2010).
 In 2011, a clip of the song was remixed with the Jackson song "I Just Can't Stop Loving You"; the final "Immortal Version" was released on the Immortal album.